cocos/cocos-docs/en/editor/assets/index.md

     3. **Search URL**, starting with the `db://` protocol.

-    4. **Find UUID usage**, used to find out which assets the uuid asset is used by.
+    4. **Find UUID usage**, used to find out which assets the UUID asset is used by.
 For example:

         ![search-uuid](img/search-uuid.png)